Extracts from a long and highly engaging review by Frank Mills

 Read the full review

-From a thoughtful and well considered review (how all reviews could be) by Mary Paterson on The Learned Pig:
+From a review by Mary Paterson on The Learned Pig:

 "Rethinking Mythogeography is... a twist of contradictions – a suspension of ideas, that is, of course, entirely in keeping with Smith’s approach.
 Careful to continue his construction of mythogeography as a philosophy open to all, this book is also anchored in the body of its artist-author.
 Overwhelmingly positive about the Northfield residency, it is also a humble and self-critical reflection on the problematic role of an artist on the international festival circuit. ...it is attached to a real [walk performance] but creates an imaginary and extravagant double life for it: the book will have a much larger audience than the performance, and it brims with ideas that Smith didn’t have time or didn’t remember to include.